ToolPix

 About Cryptographic Hashes

-MD5 produces 128-bit hashes and is fast but considered cryptographically broken for security purposes.
-SHA-1 (160-bit) is also deprecated for security.
-SHA-256 and SHA-512 are part of the SHA-2 family and remain secure for all applications.
+MD5 produces 128-bit (32-character) hashes and is fast but considered cryptographically broken — collision attacks have been demonstrated since 2004.
+SHA-1 (160-bit, 40 characters) is similarly deprecated for security purposes since 2017.
+Both remain useful for non-security applications like checksums and cache keys.
+SHA-256 and SHA-512 are part of the SHA-2 family designed by the NSA and remain secure for all applications including digital signatures, certificate validation, blockchain, and password hashing.

-This tool generates multiple hash types simultaneously using the Web Crypto API built into your browser.
-Your input text never leaves your device, making it safe for hashing sensitive data like passwords or API keys.
+This tool generates all four hash types simultaneously using the Web Crypto API built into your browser, which provides hardware-accelerated cryptographic operations for fast, accurate computation.
+Your input text is processed entirely on your device and never transmitted to any external server, making ToolPix safe for hashing sensitive data like passwords, API keys, private tokens, and confidential document content.

 Key Features